wso2-attic/ballerina-integrator/README.md

 import ballerina/log;
 import ballerina/http;
 import ballerina/jms;
-import ballerinax/docker;

 // Type definition for an order type Order record {
-    string customerID;
+    string customerID?;
-    string productID;
+    string productID?;
-    string quantity;
+    string quantity?;
-    string orderType;
+    string orderType?;
 };

 // Initialize a JMS connection with the provider
-// ‘providerUrl' and 'initialContextFactory' can vary depending on the JMS provider you use
+// 'providerUrl' and 'initialContextFactory' vary based on the JMS provider you use
-// Use ‘Apache ActiveMQ' as the message broker jms:Connection jmsConnection = new({
+// 'Apache ActiveMQ' has been used as the message broker in this example jms:Connection jmsConnection = new({
         initialContextFactory: "org.apache.activemq.jndi.ActiveMQInitialContextFactory",
         providerUrl: "tcp://localhost:61616"